Author’s H-Index

 GOOGLE SCHOLAR

-• Larger number of journals than in WOS and Scopus *not all scholarly journals are indexed in Google Scholar.
+• Google Scholar indexes a larger number of journals than WOS and Scopus, though not all are scholarly.

-• Larger number of publications in non-English languages than in WOS and Scopus.
+• Larger number of publications in non-English languages compared to WOS and Scopus.

-• Value of H-index may vary because of additional irrelevant citations results from non-scholarly citations (records from unknown sources and informal material).
+• The value of the H-index may vary because of additional irrelevant citations results from non-scholarly citations (records from unknown sources and informal material).

-• In some cases Scholar indexes preprint and journal version of a paper and provides in the results the sum of the two counts, so citations are spread over the duplicates.
+• In some cases, Google Scholar indexes both the preprint and the journal versions of a paper and provides the sum of the two counts, so citations are spread over the duplicates.

 • Provides an H-index only for researchers who created a user profile for themselves.